HwSwthub/STM32-Sonar-Sensor/README.md

 ## STM32

-STM32 is a chip that is increasingly used in the world of electronics.
+<div align="justify">STM32 is a chip that is increasingly used in the world of electronics.
 We have created a tutorial to help you understand the basic concepts of the STM32 F303RE chip.
 The tutorial presents all the steps to create and develop a project both in terms of software and hardware.